Rzat/DataMiningAndMachineLearningProject/README.md

 # DataMiningMachineLearninProject
-The purpose of this project is to keep track and maintain the codebase for my semester project for DataMining&MachineLearning.
+The purpose of this project is to keep track of and maintain the codebase for my semester project for DataMining&MachineLearning.

 DMML Self Project Descriptor:
 	So total I need to create 5 Machine Learning models for DMML Project.